 There are several software packages to make implementing encryption a little easier, two of the most popular being PGP/GPG and bcrypt.
 Pretty Good Privacy (PGP) is a program originally written by Phil Zimmerman that provides encryption for data communications and is most often used for protecting email messages.
 GNU Privacy Guard (GPG) is a freely available alternative to PGP.
 GPG is commonly used in applications that cannot justify PGP licenses.
 Another common software application that provides cryptography services is bcrypt, an application that derives keys from user passwords.
 It is used in many applications that require passwords that change based on a user's identity.
-Password-Based Key Derivation Function 2 (PBKDF2) is another software application that helps to derive cryptographic keys.
-BPKDF2 is part of RSA Laboratory's Public-Key Cryptography Standards (PKCS).
+Password-Based Key Derivation Function 2 (PBKDF2) is another software application that helps to derive cryptography Standards (PKCS).